vanilophp/docs/master-products.md

 #### Name

-This works the same way as any other dual-present field, ie the variant's value is always takes precedence over the master product's value.
+This works the same way as any other dual-present field, i.e. the variant's value always takes precedence over the master product's value.

 **Example 1**: